• About The Author

 12 Friday May 2017

-Posted by mariewilliams53 in Autobiography, poem, prose poetry, Uncategorized, Writing
+Posted Autobiography, poem, prose poetry, Uncategorized, Writing

 answers, binding, communication, conversations, courage, failure, hope, missed opportunities, mother, questions, reflection, relationships, sadness, ties